Prince Harry and Meghan sign megawatt Netflix deal

 The Duke and Duchess of Sussex have founded a yet-to-be-named production company and signed a multiyear deal with Netflix, which will pay them to make documentaries, docu-series, feature films, scripted shows and children’s programming — giving the couple a global platform six months after their dramatic decampment from the House of Windsor.

 Harry and Meghan may appear on camera in documentary programming.
-But she has repeatedly made it clear that she has no plans to return to acting, having last appeared in the cable drama “Suits,” which concluded its run in 2019.
-Their content will be exclusive to Netflix.
+But she has no plans to return to acting, according to a representative.
+She last appeared in the cable drama “Suits” in 2018.

 It is unclear how much Harry and Meghan will be paid, given their lack of producing experience.
 A Netflix spokeswoman declined to comment.

 The streaming service, however, is known for backing up Brink’s trucks when it wants to be in business with high-profile people, particularly when other entertainment companies also want their services.
 In recent months, Harry and Meghan have quietly talked with Disney and Apple.
-Variety reported earlier this month that they had met with NBCUniversal.
+Two executives involved in those discussions said representatives for the couple at one point were seeking a deal in the neighbourhood of $100 million.
+Variety reported earlier this month that the couple had also met with NBCUniversal.

 “We’re incredibly proud they have chosen Netflix as their creative home and are excited about telling stories with them that can help build resilience and increase understanding for audiences everywhere,” Ted Sarandos, Netflix’s co-chief executive and chief content officer, said in a statement.